-1236 Brace Road, Suite F Cherry Hill, NJ 08034 (856) 673-0048 200 Asbury Avenue Ocean City, NJ 08226 (609-398-3447 www.RiceElderLaw.com

-A timeshare titled in the name of a single owner or as tenants-in-common will have to go through probate upon the death of any owner.
+1236 Brace Road, Suite F Cherry Hill, NJ 08034 (856) 673-0048 2021 New Road, #9 Linwood, NJ 08221 (609-398-3447 A timeshare titled in the name of a single owner or as tenants-in-common will have to go through probate upon the death of any owner.
 And a timeshare titled in the name of joint tenants with rights of survivorship will eventually have to be probated upon the death of the last surviving joint tenant.
 The complicated, frustrating and often costly aspect of timeshare probate is that the timeshare must be probated in the state or country where the timeshare property is located, NOT in your state of residence.
 So if you are a New Jersey resident with a timeshare in Florida, your executor will need to probate your estate in BOTH New Jersey and Florida.
-And worse yet, if you are a New Jersey resident with a timeshare in Florida and the Bahamas, your executor will need to probate your estate in BOTH
+And worse yet, if you are a New Jersey resident with a timeshare in Florida and the Bahamas, your executor will need to probate your estate in BOTH New Jersey and the Bahamas!